Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Conclusion

 \section{Conclusion}

 Annotating emotion is necessarily subjective thus making gold data in this area particularly rare.
 As such, applying DL may seem ill-advised since supposedly large amounts of training data are required.
 But is this really the case?
 We started our investigation by conducting a survey among researchers in emotion analysis.
 80\% of the respondents believed that DL is superior to traditional machine learning techniques only when at least 1,000 training examples are available.
 Half of the participants even believed that 10,000 or more examples are necessary.
 Putting this popular notion to the test, we provided the first examination of neural emotion analysis under severe data constraints, featuring five distinct neural architectures and three typologically diverse languages.
 In stark contrast to the survey results, we found that \textit{all} architectures could be fitted on datasets comprising as little as 200 observations, CNNs and FFNs even being robust on 100 observations.
 A subsequent analysis indicated that high-quality, pre-trained word embeddings are a key factor in achieving those results.
-Our best performing model is highly competitive on two popular benchmark datasets, even super-human on one of them.
 In the future, we would like to extend this work to \textit{contextualized} word representations, e.g., by ELMo or BERT \cite{Peters2018naacl,Devlin18bert}.